connxio/docs/agreements/privacy-notice.md

 we will do our best to protect your personal information, transmission of personal information to and from our is at your own risk.

-As a standard ConnXio supports the “Best of Breed” protocols for securely transferring and obtaining data.
+As a standard Connxio supports the “Best of Breed” protocols for securely transferring and obtaining data.
 The integration team will at all time advice customers to use secure protocols for integrations and transactions.
 However, it is the customers responsibility to have systems that supports these protocols for communication.
 If a customer despite our advices chooses